amnonge/GPSFM-code/README.md

 from motion (p2sfm)" (ICCV 2017).
 Their self calibration code implements the paper "Autocalibration via rank-constrained estimation of the absolute quadric" (CVPR 2007), and uses the libraries "GloptiPoly 3" and "SeDuMi 1.3"

-3rdparty\vgg_code - imlementation of basic functions from the book "Multiple View Geometry in Computer Vision" (2004) downloaded from: https://www.robots.ox.ac.uk/~vgg/hzbook/code/
+3rdparty\vgg_code - implementation of basic functions from the book "Multiple View Geometry in Computer Vision" (2004) downloaded from: https://www.robots.ox.ac.uk/~vgg/hzbook/code/

 ## Contact